pingcap/docs/storage-engine/titan-configuration.md

 ### `min-blob-size`

 You can use [`min-blob-size`](/tikv-configuration-file.md#min-blob-size) to set the threshold for the value size to determine which data is stored in RocksDB and which in Titan's blob files.
-According to the [test](/storage-engine/titan-overview.md#performance-implications-of-min-blob-size), `32KB` is a appropriate threshold that has better write throughput without scan throughput regression compared with RocksDB.
-If you want further improve write performance and accept scan performance regression, you can change the value `1KB`。
+According to the test, `32KB` is a appropriate threshold that has better write throughput without scan throughput regression compared with RocksDB.
+If you want further improve write performance and accept scan performance regression, you can change the value `1KB`.

 ### `blob-file-compression` 和 `zstd-dict-size`